drorata/ds-dask_cluster_example/README.md

 We take a declarative approach and use [`terraform`](www.terraform.io) to setup the nodes of the cluster.
 Note that in this example we utilize the AWS Spots; you can easily change the code and use the regular on-demand instances.
 This is left as an exercise.
-The cluster can be defined using two types of files:
+We use two groups of file to define the cluster:

-- `.tf` instructions: defining what instances to use, what tags, regions, etc.
+- `.tf` instructions: parsed by `terraform` and defining what instances to use, what tags, regions, etc.
 - Provisioning shell scripts: installing needed tools on the nodes